JacksonMaroon/audira/README.md

 # Audira UI

-SwiftUI macOS shell inspired by the Aiko screens.
+SwiftUI macOS transcription shell.

 ## Run

-Open the folder in Xcode (File > Open), select the AikoCanary target, and run.
+Open the folder in Xcode (File > Open) and run the app.

 Or build from the CLI: